Poyo-SSB/tetrio-bot-docs/Ribbon.md

 ### `0xAE` Extracted id tag

-A packet beginning in `0xAE` is an extracted-id packet, containing a big-endian `uint32` message id to be injected into the unpacked object before processing.
+A packet beginning with `0xAE` is an extracted-id packet, containing a big-endian 32-bit unsigned integer message id to be injected into the unpacked object before processing.

 ```
 +------+-----+-----+-----+-----+==============+